 Head to the Terra Murata, which is a medieval village at the highest point on Procida.
 The ominous Palazzo d’Avalos, constructed in 1563 and converted into a prison in the 1800s, is the dominant structure in Terra Murata.

 At the highest point, you’ll find traditional houses and the Abbey of San Michele Arcangelo.
+It is one of the best places to stop by when you visiting Procida.

 BOOK HERE: Procida day trip from Naples